 What this means is that a perfectly round nucleus composed of polished shell material is surgically inserted into the gonad of the host oyster in order to begin pearl formation.
 The spherical nucleus is also excellent for providing the oyster with a “template” of sorts that aids in the creation of perfectly Round pearls.

 The Akoya pearl oyster is the smallest pearl-bearing saltwater oyster currently being used to create pearls today.
 It can only accommodate one or two bead nuclei at a time, and after the implantation surgery, the pearl is left to grow for a period of 18 months to two years ... the longer the better, as this allows the pearl to acquire thicker nacre layers.

-This structure translates into some (pretty cool) things you should know:
+This internal pearl structure translates into some (pretty cool) things you should know:

 Freshwater pearl mussels can be nucleated in this manner up to 25 times on each side of the shell, so a potential pearl harvest from even a single mussel absolutely dwarfs that of any other pearl type.
 This larger harvest volume accounts in part for their lower price points.

-This means a few (cool) things you should know about:
+This means a few (also cool) things you should know about: